legendsonldh/my-github-2024/README.md

 2. Create a Github OAuth App:

-    Visit [GitHub Developer Settings](https://developer.github.com/settings/applications/new) to create a new OAuth App.
+    Visit [GitHub Developer Settings](https://github.com/settings/developers) to create a new OAuth App.
 In it, fill in `Homepage URL` and `Authorization callback URL` with `http://127.0.0.1:5000` and `http://127.0.0.1:5000/callback` respectively.

     Get `Client ID` and `Client Secret`.

-3. Configure the environment variable `.env` file in the project root directory.
+3. Configure the environment variable `.env` file in the root directory of the project.
 The content is as follows:

     ```env
     CLIENT_ID=your_client_id